 TrustLine is a powerful resource if you want to hire a nanny or license-exempt child care provider.
 But it is still your responsibility to make certain that a caregiver is cleared by TrustLine.
 Once you have hired a caregiver, you also should call TrustLine from time to time to see that the provider is still in good standing.
 Nannies and babysitters placed through an employment agency must be listed on the TrustLine registry or be a current applicant.

 TrustLine uses the California Criminal History System, administered by the Department of Justice, to check the fingerprints of applicants.
-California's Child Abuse Central Index also is examined for substantiated child abuse reports, and the Federal Bureau of Investigation criminal history records are examined.
+California's Child Abuse Central Index also is examined for substantiated child abuse reports, and the Federal Branch of Investigation criminal history records are examined.
 The California Department of Justice provides updates to ensure the continued eligibility status of a registrant.